(shared by Araceli Pacheco)

-One day, I was eating lunch and overheard a conversation.
+One day, I overheard a conversation.
 One child spoke in Spanish.
 “Hablas Español?”
 The other child spoke in English, “Huh?
 What’d you say?”

 With this inability to speak, I expected their relationship would come to an abrupt end.
 Boy, was I wrong.
 Instead of seeing their different languages as a divider, an obstacle, the children treated it as a game.
 Soon they were laughing together, playing and sharing toys.